The Bankrate promise

 What is HO-4 insurance?

 HO-4 insurance is the technical term for renters insurance.
-While your landlord insures the physical structure of the building you live in, an HO-4 policy protects your personal possessions if they are damaged under certain circumstances.
+While your landlord likely insures the physical structure of the building you live in, an HO-4 policy provides coverage for your personal possessions if they were to be damaged by a covered peril.

 On top of that, HO-4 policies provide liability insurance.
 If someone is injured on or in your rental property and you are found negligent for their injuries, your policy may cover your legal expenses and any medical expenses you may be held responsible for.
 Liability coverage may also cover reimbursement for any visitor’s property that is damaged while at your residence.

 What does an HO-4 policy cover?

 A standard HO-4 policy covers 16 specific perils.
 That means if your personal property is damaged due to one of these events, your insurance company should reimburse you up to your coverage limits.
 Generally, damage caused by the following perils is covered by an HO-4 policy:

 - Fire or lightning